bagasta/new-langchain-api/PROJECT_DOCUMENTATION.md

 #### User Registration & Login
 - `POST /register` - Supply `email`, `phone`, or `identifier` via query parameters along with `password` to create a user.
 Accounts are created in an inactive state so they can be reviewed before API access is granted.
 - `POST /login` - Authenticate with query parameters (`email`, `phone`, or `identifier`) and `password`.
 The password parameter accepts either plaintext or the stored bcrypt hash (prefix `$2b$12$` or legacy `$bcrypt-sha256$`) so automation can authenticate without exposing raw passwords.
-- `GET /me` - Return the current user profile; the response echoes the bearer `access_token` that was supplied in the request so clients can confirm which credential is active.
+- `GET /me` - Return the current user profile; the response echoes the bearer token supplied in the request and, when it's an API key, includes the associated `plan_code` so clients can confirm which credential and subscription are active.

 Example response:
 ```json